kiptubei/Tetris-JS/README.md

-# Library (JavaScript)
+# Tetris-JS (JavaScript)

-This project is a basic version of the popular Tetris game built entirely in Javascript ,HTML5 and CSS.
-No frameworks or libraries.
+This project is a basic version of the popular Tetris game built entirely in Javascript.

 ## Live Demo